-- 1. Notify your employer immediately of your disability. - 2.
-Ask for Form TDI-45.
-Claim for Disability Benefits. - 3.
-Complete Part A of the claim form, Claimant's Statement. - 4.
-Take the form to your doctor to complete Part C, Doctor's Statement. - 5.
+- 1. Notify your employer immediately of your disability. - Complete Part A of the claim form.
+Claimant's Statement. - 4.
+Take the form to your doctor to complete Part C, Doctor's Statement 5.
 Have your employer complete Part B. Employer's Statement. - 6.
 Have your employer mail the form to your employer's TDI insurance company. - 7.
 Your employer or the insurance company will notify you of your entitlement to benefits.